 The bag has a full-length back pocket held closed by a magnetic snap.
 It will (barely) hold a magazine or a few sheets of U.S. sized stationery or work papers.

 To be forthright there is not a huge amount of room in this bag outside the main compartment.
 There is not even a very large amount of room.
 ONA bills The Union Street as “Designed to hold everything you need for a day on the go -- including your camera, a 15-inch laptop, up to three lenses or small accessories and your personal items.”
 So, in the bag’s defence, it is not meant to be everything to everyone.
 You will have to choose your kit carefully if, as I tend to do, you often try to carry every possible “necessity”.
-If your laptop is like mine, a 15 inch Mac Pro in an iSpeck plastic cover, it will take your bag right up against the limit in terms of thickness and length after taking aboard a Fjui X-Pro1 with mounted lens, a couple other lenses, extra Fuji batteries, a small notebook, pens, LensPens, MicroStream flashlight, etc. These are all items I require for a day on the go with my camera.
+If your laptop is like mine, a 15 inch Mac Pro in an iSpeck plastic cover, it will take your bag right up against the limit in terms of thickness and length after taking aboard a Fuji X-Pro1 with mounted lens, a couple other lenses, extra Fuji batteries, a small notebook, pens, LensPens, MicroStream flashlight, etc. These are all items I require for a day on the go with my camera.
 (See third photo from left, below)

 If you are a guy who keeps his folding wallet thick with notes; papers; business cards; and (if you are one of the lucky) cold, hard cash, and, further, also keep it in your back pant’s pocket you may well be good-to-go with this bag because that wallet will eat up space if you put it in the bag.
 (You will also be a candidate for vertebrae misalignment – my former chiropractor calls it “life-time employment” for chiropractors.)
 I, on the other hand, carry a portfolio type wallet about the size of a checkbook wallet, so it and my actual checkbook wallet also need to find space in the bag.
 It is a tight squeeze but works.

 The full-length zippered compartment across the front of the bag, hidden by the full flap, is a good idea.
 Lots of bags have something similar.
 This one is quite tight against the bag, however, and will not hold much, especially once that laptop and a few lenses and camera body are packed.
 A paperback book?
 Fugeddaboudit!
 In this slit of a stash space are 4 SD card slots (a nice touch), two vertical compartments for CF cards (or something) and 3 slots for pens.
 Alas, none of these pockets are wide enough for the thinnest, always-carry, Moleskin soft-side notebooks.
 And, as maddening, the pen slots will hold Bics but not anything with more body – fountain pens, for example.
 (And I always carry one and often do not want it in my jacket or shirt pocket.)
 Even a Uniball gel pen with a rubberized grip will not slide into a slot despite the website showing what looks like a Sharpie in one.
 Very odd.
 And, we haven’t even talked about the power cord for the Mac laptop!
-Fortunately, the compartment does have a leather pull attached to the quality zipper so it can be gotten to without undue fiddling.
+The compartment does have a leather pull attached to the quality zipper so it can be gotten to without undue fiddling.
 I think all the ONA pockets have been manufactured by the designer to maintain the lines of the bag from becoming misshapen lumps by the overzealous trying to cram in more, and more, and more.
 I am certain I hear a faint, but determined, “you vill NOT overstuff my beautiful bag!”

 Worth mentioning are the Velcro-edged dividers in the camera compartment area.
 These stick like nothing I’ve experienced aside from out-of-doors brambles.
 They must be umpteenth generation hook & loop technology and will challenge your placement skills.
 Once in situ they look to be bomb-proof.
 They, and the padded liner that cradles your precious gear, will do an admirable job protecting your investment.